carlos-sierra/eadam/readme.txt

 Notes:
 1. TAR file is large so place eadam script and execute extraction from directory > 10GB
-2. To execute EADAM in all databases on host consider run_eadam.sh
+2. To execute EADAM in all databases on host consider: sh run_eadam.sh

 ****************************************************************************************